Scholarship FAQs

 What types of scholarships are available?

+There are hundreds of funds offered through the WWU Scholarship Portal.
 Scholarships are available for academic achievement, financial need, leadership, specific fields of study, and more.
-The portal will match you to those you qualify for.

 I’m a new undergraduate student for fall quarter.
 Can I apply for scholarships in the Portal?